Sukanya Samriddhi Yojana (SSY): Empower The Girl Child

-In this post we will look at the Salient Features and Benefits under the Scheme:-
+In this post we will look at the Salient Features and Benefits under the Sukanya Samriddhi Yojana (SSY):-

-- In case, the resident status of the Account Holder changes during the continuation of scheme, the same has to be informed to the concerned Bank or Post Office branch within one month and no interest will be payable for that period.
+In case, the resident status of the Account Holder changes during the continuation of scheme, the same has to be informed to the concerned Bank or Post Office branch within one month and account will be closed with immediate effect.

-- Account can be opened only for Girls till the age of 10 years only from the date of birth.
-For initial operations of Scheme, one year grace has been given.
-With the grace, Girl child who is born between 2.12.2003 &1.12.2004 can open account up to1.12.2015.
+Account can be opened only for Girls till the age of 10 years only from the date of birth.
+For initial operations of Scheme, one year grace was provided.
+With the grace, Girl child who is born between 2.12.2003 &1.12.2004 could open account up to 1.12.2015.

 Account can be opened in any Post Office in India or any notified branch of 28 Commercial Banks permitted by RBI to do so (It includes most of the Public Banks as well as few Private Banks like ICICI Bank and Axis Bank).
 Banks have also started accepting deposits along with notified branches of Post Offices.

 The documents required to Open the Account is:-

 Birth Certificate of the Girl Child

 Along with the documents mentioned above, a Form available at Post Office and even at banks needs to be filled up and submitted.

 A passbook will be given to the depositor which will bear the name of the child and other relevant details with regard to account which needs to be produced at the time of deposit, credit of interest and at the time of withdrawal/maturity.

 In case the original passbook is misplaced, duplicate passbook may be issued on payment of fee Rs 50.